 When your BBC micro:bit is connected to your computer with the micro USB, it doesn't need another power source.

-The micro:bit will automatically switch to USB power when it detects a connection and to battery power is the USB connection is removed.
+The micro:bit will automatically switch to USB power when it detects a connection and to battery power if the USB connection is removed.
 It does this by using a low-Vf diode to switch between sources.
 The diode prevents back-powering of any source from any other source, so you may have the two power sources connected at the same time.

 If you are using your micro:bit with a tablet or mobile, you connect to it with Bluetooth and will also need batteries to power it.

-You can read about the power supply of the micro:bit here: http://tech.microbit.org/hardware/powersupply/
+You can read about the power supply on the tech site

 keywords: remove battery pack, disconnect, battery